 Don't eat too much salt

 Too much salt increases your risk of developing high blood pressure.
-Guidelines recommend that we should have no more than 6 grams of salt per day.
+Guidelines recommend that we should have no more than 6 g of salt per day.
 (Most people in the UK currently have more than this.)
 If you are used to a lot of salt, try gradually to reduce the amount that you have.
 Your taste for salt will eventually change.
 Tips on how to reduce salt include:

 - Use herbs and spices to flavour food rather than salt.

 - Limit the amount of salt used in cooking, and do not add salt to food at the table.

 - Choose foods labelled 'no added salt'.